teson2000/REST-x/general.md

 * No need to use (or not use) X-prefix in HEADER-arguments.

 ### Resources- and field names
-Resources should be named in pluralis
+* Resources should be named in pluralis, since:
   * Resources are collections
   * Provides a difference towards the resources attribues which are in singular
   * Irregular pluralis resources (mouce/mice) are rare
+* Resouces should be limited to a two-level structure

+    /customers/53/orders?year=2018&status=shipped

 ### Versioning
 Versioning should be provided in hostname, (hence the project name REST-x)
 * It provides easier mapping (to machines or containers) of different verisons.